The Construction of Space Shuttle Launch Complex 39-B

 A very personal and technical written and photographic history, by James MacLaren.

-Page 3: Introduction - First Look, Basic Elements.
+Page 3: Introductory Background Page 3 of 5 - First Look, Basic Elements.

 Pad B Stories - Table of Contents